WeTransfer/wt-api-docs/source/includes/_transfer-api.md

 ```

 <aside class="notice">
-The <code>url</code> field is where you get the link you will need to access the transfer!
+The `url` field is where you get the link you will need to access the transfer!
 </aside>

 ##### 400 (Bad Request)